bluzDK/bluz-docs/docs/reference/serial.md

   analogValue = analogRead(A0);

   // print it out in many formats:
-  Serial.println(analogValue);       // print as an ASCII-encoded decimal Serial.println(analogValue, DEC);  // print as an ASCII-encoded decimal Serial.println(analogValue, HEX);  // print as an ASCII-encoded hexadecimal Serial.println(analogValue, OCT);  // print as an ASCII-encoded octal Serial.println(analogValue, BIN);  // print as an ASCII-encoded binary
+  Serial1.println(analogValue);       // print as an ASCII-encoded decimal Serial1.println(analogValue, DEC);  // print as an ASCII-encoded decimal Serial1.println(analogValue, HEX);  // print as an ASCII-encoded hexadecimal Serial1.println(analogValue, OCT);  // print as an ASCII-encoded octal Serial1.println(analogValue, BIN);  // print as an ASCII-encoded binary

   // delay 10 milliseconds before the next reading: delay(10);